dataddo/sshrelay/README.md

 ## Usage

-If you want to set up users, you must use the `--public-key` or `--public-key-path` to specify the public key file for the user.
-The number of `--user` flags and `--public-key` or `--public-key-path` flags must be the same.
+If you want to set up users, you must use the `--public-key` or `--public-key-inline` to specify the public key file for the user.
+The number of `--user` flags and `--public-key` or `--public-key-inline` flags must be the same.

 ```
 Usage:
   sshrelay [flags] [args]

 Flags:
       --generate-keys               Generate host keys if not exist
   -h, --help                        help for sshrelay
       --host string                 Hostname or IP address to listen on (default "0.0.0.0")
       --host-key strings            Host key file (default [/etc/ssh/ssh_host_rsa_key,/etc/ssh/ssh_host_ecdsa_key,/etc/ssh/ssh_host_ed25519_key])
       --port uint                   Port to listen on (default 22)
-      --public-key strings        Public key file for user
+      --public-key strings          Path to public key file for user
-      --public-key-path strings   Path to public key file for user
+      --public-key-inline strings   Public key file for user, directly as string
       --user strings                Allowed user
 ```

 ### systemd